-In October/November 2015, the task force conducted a statewide survey of public school divisions to gather information Career & Technical Education (CTE) across the Commonwealth.
-Responses were received from 115 of 132 school divisions, providing balanced statewide representation.
-The following six goals were developed for the task force:
+In October/November 2015, the Task Force conducted a statewide survey of public school divisions to gather information on Career & Technical Education (CTE) across the Commonwealth.
+From this survey, the following five goals were developed for the Task Force:

-- Funding Innovation and Workforce Development (PK-12) - Addressing the CTE teacher shortage - Survey Superintendents - Identify and promote replication of best practices in the Commonwealth - Promoting career education and workforce development - Identifying other shortages and gaps
+- Funding Innovation and Workforce Development (Pre-K-12) - Addressing the CTE teacher shortage - Survey Superintendents - Identify and promote replication of best practices in the Commonwealth - Promoting career education and workforce development

-On January 18, 2016, task force co-chair Bill Kidd (former school board member, Wythe County) and Dr. Tom Brewster (former superintendent, Pulaski County) presented the task force findings to the House Education Committee (full details of this visit are available on the January 18 posting on the VSBALegislative Update Blog):
+On January 18, 2016, Task Force Co-Chair, Bill Kidd (former school board member, Wythe County) and Dr. Tom Brewster (former superintendent, Pulaski County) presented the Task Force findings to the House Education Committee (full details of this visit are available in the January 18, 2016, posting on the VSBA Legislative Update Blog):

-- Increased funding is needed to sustain current programs, develop new programs, update equipment and resources, and obtain the highest quality instructors. - There is a need for greater collaboration between business/industry leaders and CTE. - The ability to employ the most qualified personnel for CTE instruction is an ongoing issue. - Increased collaboration with business and industry, the community college system, and the core school setting is necessary. - The impact of scheduling, graduation requirements, and SOL demands significantly affects a student's availability to be enrolled in CTE programs. - We should explore virtual learning and distance learning options in order to expand workforce training opportunities throughout the Commonwealth. - The need for earlier introduction of career education and options is necessary for both students and families. - Enhance the integration of essential employment skills or soft skills and ethics throughout our K12 classrooms.
+- Increased funding is needed to sustain current programs, develop new programs, update equipment and resources, and obtain the highest quality instructors. - There is a need for greater collaboration between business/industry leaders and CTE. - The ability to employ the most qualified personnel for CTE instruction is an ongoing issue. - Increased collaboration with business and industry, the community college system, and the core school setting is necessary. - The impact of scheduling, graduation requirements, and SOL demands significantly affects a student's availability to be enrolled in CTE programs. - We should explore virtual learning and distance learning option in order to expand workforce training opportunities throughout the Commonwealth. - The need for earlier introduction of career education and options is necessary for both students and families. - Enhance the integration of essential employment skills or soft skills and ethics throughout our K-12 classrooms.

-To address the urgency of filling these positions, both college and career readiness must be central to the mission of our K12 schools.
+To address the urgency of filling these positions, both college and career readiness must be central to the mission of our K-12 schools.
 The demand for highly skilled jobs over the next decade in Virginia will continue to increase.
 These jobs can be filled by qualified public school students.